 Authenticating Access to Your Azure Storage Account

 Every request you make to the Azure storage services must be authenticated, unless it is an anonymous request against a public container or its blobs.
-The Azure managed libraries simplify this authentication process for you.
+The Azure client library simplifies this authentication process for you.
 There are two ways to authenticate a request against the storage services:

 By creating a shared access signature.
 A shared access signature incorporates the credentials required for authentication on the URI in a secure fashion, together with the address of the resource being accessed.
 Because the shared access signature includes all data necessary for authentication on the URI, it can be used to grant controlled access to a resource in the Blob, Queue, or Table service, and can be distributed apart from your code.
 For details on the protocol, see Delegating Access with a Shared Access Signature.

 As noted above, you can specify that a container should be public, in which case all read operations on the container and any blobs within it are available for anonymous access.
 An anonymous request does not need to be authenticated, so a user can perform the operation without providing account credentials.
-See Restrict Access to Containers and Blobs for details on managing container and blob access.
+See Setting Access Control for Containers for details on managing container and blob access.

 The Azure .NET managed library provides a few key classes for authenticating access to your storage account: